jfuica/bingada/README.md

 - Install GtkAda Community Edition and set the default path where you installed the gnat.

-- You might need to adjust bingada.gpr, like setting the path to your gtkada.gpr file or removing the line importing the canberra-ada project, since it is not supported in Windows (see issue #11).
+- You might need to adjust `bingada.gpr`, like setting the path to your `gtkada.gpr` file or removing the line importing the canberra-ada project, since it is not supported in Windows (see issue #11).

 - You can open the gtkada.gpr file using GPS, or compile with gprbuild -p bingada